NeuroWinter/neurowinter.github.io/_posts/2023-04-04-commitizen.md

 ---
 layout: post
 category: git
-title: "How to improve your git commits with Commitizen"
+title: "How to improve your Git commits with Commitizen"
-description: "This Blog post discusses the benefits of using Commitizen a CLI tool that helps in the writing of meaninful Git commit messages and follows the Conventional Commits specification."
+description: "This Blog post discusses the benefits of using Commitizen a CLI tool that helps in the writing of meaningful Git commit messages and follows the Conventional Commits specification."
 ---
 # Summary